SteveNguyen/ue_robotics/TP3/README.md

 4. Implement your solution using python and pypot.

 **NOTES:**
 The answers to 1.
-2. and 3. shall be written a paper version of "leg.pdf".
+2. and 3. shall be written on a paper version of "leg.pdf".
 Your work will be collected before the end of the class (1 per student).
 Clean work expected.
-A solution will be given.
+A solution will be given afterwards.

 The 4. implementation is due for the start of TP4 (1 implementation per team).
 You'll then have a few minutes to prepare your setup and